wolfgames/phenotypes/journey_to_phenotype_skeleon_prompt.md

 This thought process prioritizes the player's experience and agency, breaking down the source material into the fundamental building blocks (phenotypes) and then rebuilding them into a flexible, connected graph that supports non-linear exploration while guiding the player towards the case resolution.

-Output expanded information following ONLY the player journey below.
-Output the exact number of steps described in the text:

-{{player_journey}}
 ---/COMMAND---